TOI-544 b: a potential water-world inside the radius valley in a two-planet system: Discussion

 \cite{luque_density_2022} argue that the radius valley distribution may in fact be the result of two different core compositions of planets rather than purely from atmospheric loss mechanisms, in the case of planets orbiting M dwarfs.
 They state that small planets come in two distinct types: super-Earths with rocky/iron composition, and water worlds with a combination of both rock and water/ices.
 This interpretation is disputed by \cite{rogers2023}, who argue that the properties of the sample of planets around M dwarfs studied by \cite{luque_density_2022} can also be explained by the more traditional super-Earth sub-Neptune classifications which arise from atmospheric loss models.

-If TOI-544\,b is a water world planet then its location inside the small planet radius valley would not be so surprising as it is possible that for this particular type of planet the radius valley is in a different location in radius-period space.
-Alternatively, if TOI-544\,b is confirmed to be composed of a rocky core plus H-He then its location in the valley is more unusual, meaning this is a particularly interesting case for future study.

 We note that at this stage there is no conclusive evidence either way to support the water worlds versus atmospheric loss explanation of the radius valley, and further investigation is needed to fully distinguish between the two theories.
-In particular, confirmation of TOI-544\,b as a water world or not (as well as other small planets) would help to understand whether the radius valley is less empty than previously thought.
+In particular, confirmation of TOI-544\,b as a water world or not (as well as other small planets) would help to provide evidence for the formation mechanisms which carve the radius valley.